 That said, there's absolutely nothing wrong with wanting to do something the old-fashioned or traditional way either - after all, often traditions have stuck around for so long because they're actually really effective.
 Whatever you choose, just be sure you're doing it because you want to, not because you feel you have to.

 3. GET A MARRIAGE LICENCE

 Okay brace yourself, here comes the paperwork...
 Actually relax, it's really pretty simple.
-Most of the process can be done online, from the comfort of your armchair - go here to begin the online Marriage Licence application process, easy!
+The whole process can be done online, from the comfort of your armchair - go here to begin the online Marriage Licence application process, easy!
 There's a fee of $150.00 to get a Marriage Licence, which you can pay online while you're at it.
 You can also apply and pay for a Marriage Certificate ($33.00) at the same time, so there's one less thing to worry about later.

 (Alternatively, if you're a bit of a luddite, you can also apply for a Marriage Licence via old-fashioned paper forms.
 For that you just need to get yourself a Notice of Intended Marriage form (or BDM60 for short), which is available online to print yourself here.
 Fill in the form, sign it, then hand it in at your nearest Births, Deaths & Marriages (BDM) office.)

 In theory you could apply for the Licence a week before the wedding, but I really wouldn't advise it.
 Best to get it sorted 1-2 months prior, for your own peace-of-mind - the licence is valid for three months from the date of issue, so that should give you a bit of wiggle room in case plans change.